-Set up an agent workflow
+Set up other agent workflows

 Note The migration instructions below implement the same workflow shown in the previous section.
 If you skipped that section, you can start here directly.
 Each AI tool simply wraps the same core instructions in a different format.